awestover/skyspace/probabilistic_method/readme.md

 do more of the exercises.
 I'll keep trying on the probabilistic method though.
 I'm not having trouble understanding the proofs, it's creating them that's the problem. lol.
 Anyways, hopefully I can get chapter 3 out soon.

+update number 3:
+ok this section is really coming soon. for real now!
+I convinced a couple of people to join a little club to read this book with me which'll be super helpful in terms of reminding me to read :).
+And just super fun in general.

 # Chapter 4
 # Chapter 5